dhtfdiane/Maths_methods_for_Bioengineer/README.md

 Each coursework consists of a set of “real” data analysis and/or mathematical modelling tasks.
+The datasets cannot be provided, as they have been shared with us by the authors for the purpose of this coursework only.

 **DESCRIPTION OF THE DATASETS USED:**